aaronstarstaff/edk2-tensor/README.md

-# EDK2 UEFI firmware porting attempt for Google Pixel 6 (and other Tensor devices)
+# EDK2 UEFI firmware porting attempt for Google Pixel 6 Pro (and other Tensor devices)

 This repo is based on Renegade Project (edk2-msm).
 It will contain the old files and the file structure for the time being.

 The folder layout and the way the project builds are bound to change a lot.

-The current state of the project is that it boots the image successfully (just the Google logo remains on screen), configures the MMU and hangs somewhere in the beginnning of DxeCore.
-Most likely the memory map is incorrect.
+The current state of the project is that it boots the image successfully and throws SError exception pointing to the line enabling exceptions.
+The exception probably occurs before the exceptions are enabled.
+Probably the memory map is incorrect.

+It is possible to boot fully if you comment out the line enabling exceptions ([this one](https://github.com/tianocore/edk2/blob/00b51e0d78a547dd78119ec44fcc74a01b6f79c8/ArmPkg/Drivers/CpuDxe/Exception.c#L66)).
+Note that the watchdog will timeout after a minute and reboot the phone.

-## Enabling PStore debugging (necessary for now)
+## Enabling PStore debugging
 Run the following commands:
 ```
 fastboot oem ramdump usb